zkmkarlsruhe/museum-label/setup/README.md

 ### Basic Raspberry PI OS Setup

-1. download the image from [the original site](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit)
+1. download the image from [the original site](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).
+Did not test the Lite image yet, but may work very well.

 2. install the image
       - Option 1: get raspberry pi imager